Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 I call this the 3N Influencing Technique.
 This technique helps shift an unconscious, instinctive fear reaction into a more considered response.
 Although it can be used with all kinds of "negative" emotions, it is particularly useful for choosing courage over fear—taking action despite fear's presence.

 The better we become at noticing fear and learning to sit with it, the more capable we are of allowing it to run its course quickly.
 Research by neuroanatomist Jill Bolte Taylor has shown that it takes just 90 seconds for an emotion like fear to subside.
+That is, if we don't resist it or feed it with additional thoughts by hitting the replay button.

 Instead of ignoring fear at work and letting those fear gremlins multiply, this practice helps us confront it in the moment with kindness and self-compassion.
 It's a natural human reaction, after all.